henryso/deckmaster/README.md

 If `flatten` is `true` all opaque pixels of the icon will have the color `color`.

+The `icon` may specify a base64-encoded image (rather than a filename) by having a `base64:` prefix before the encoded data.

 #### Recent Window (requires X11)

 Displays the icon of a recently used window/application.
 Pressing the button